 4c.
-If there is no leakage in any of the valves, discharge or intake, then there is probably an internal leak in the system or a faulty vacuum sensor.
-In this case, it's probably best to dismount the unit and prepare to ship it back for service.
+If there is no leakage in any of the valves, discharge or intake, then there is probably an internal leak in the system, or a faulty vacuum sensor, or a bad compressor, or a bad three-way air valve.
+In this case, you should contact us and it's probably best to dismount the unit and prepare to ship it back for service.